GraphQL: flexible query language for APIs

 • Strawberry (Python), graphql-ruby, sangria (Scala), graphql-java, HotChocolate (.NET)

-• GraphQL Mesh — multi-source gateway
+• GraphQL Mesh (in ideation) — multi-source gateway

 In the Italian context

-References: GraphQL open source (14 July 2015).
+References: GraphQL Open Source (14 July 2015).
 Facebook/Meta.
 Lee Byron, Dan Schafer, Nick Schrock.
-GraphQL Foundation (2018).
-Apollo Server/Client ecosystem.
-Apollo Federation v2 (2021).
+MIT licence.
+Apollo Server/Client.

 Need support?
 Under attack?
 Service Status